m-soro/Business-Analytics/Introduction-to-Data/README.md

 **Notation**

-Notation is a common language used to communicate mathematical ideas.
+> Notation is a common language used to communicate mathematical ideas.
 Think of notation as a universal language used by academic and industry professionals to convey mathematical ideas.
-In the next videos, you might see things that seem confusing.
-Use the quizzes to assist with your understanding of the concepts.

 You likely already know some notation.
 Plus, minus, multiply, division, and equal signs all have mathematical symbols that you are likely familiar with.
 Each of these symbols replaces an idea for how numbers interact with one another.
 In the coming concepts, you will be introduced to some additional ideas related to notation.
 Though you will not need to use notation to complete the project, it does have the following properties: